 I enjoying teaching medical students, junior doctors, nurses and physiotherapists.
 Over the years I supervised for a number of Cambridge Colleges including Trinity.

-I lecture on the Clinical Neuroscience MSc & Neuromuscular MSc at University College London.
+I used to lecture on the Clinical Neuroscience MSc & Neuromuscular MSc at University College London.

 On 4th June 2016, myself and other members of the MND team at the National Hospital of Neurology, Queen Square, London, cycled 100 km overnight as part of the Night Rider Challenge.We raised over £3000 for the Motor Neurone Disease Association.